 - A documentarian or animation filmmaker’s first live-action narrative feature is ineligible as well.

 I’ll also preface this list by saying that I reserve the right to change this list for the remainder of 2019 in case something new is good enough to make it onto this list.
-Look at the bottom of the article for any potential updates to the original article.

 #10 – 10 Cloverfield Lane